anyaevostinar/anyaevostinar.github.io/classes/257-f23/lab-psycopg2.md

     return connection
     ```

-4. Your constructor should call the `connect` method and save the resulting connection object as an instance variable; write that code now.
+4. Your constructor calls the `connect` method and saves the resulting connection object as an instance variable that you'll use next, called `self.connection`

-5. Finally, you'll need to write a method to execute one of your queries on your database and print the resulting information.
+5. You'll need to write a method to execute one of your queries on your database and print the resulting information.
 To execute a query on the database, you need to use the `cursor()` method of the connection.
 Here is an example adapted from the [psycopg2 documentation](https://www.psycopg.org/docs/install.html#quick-install)
     ```python
     def getExample(self):